-- □ Single dwellings, duplexes, triplexes, quadplexes, tiny houses, and dwellings within cottage clusters that are of the same or very similar design must be separated by at least two lots and may not be directly across from one another.
-Similar design consists of exterior elevations that utilize the same or similar rooflines, projections, garage doors, paint colors, building materials, window sizes and orientation. - On a site with multiple buildings of varying scales (or that vary from the surrounding context), provide a gradual transition between scales.
+- Single dwellings, duplexes, triplexes, quadplexes, tiny houses, and dwellings within cottage clusters that are of the same or very similar design must be separated by at least two lots and may not be directly across from one another.
+Similar design consists of exterior elevations that utilize the same or similar rooflines, projections, garage doors, paint colors, building materials, window sizes and orientation. - b.
+On a site with multiple buildings of varying scales (or that vary from the surrounding context), provide a gradual transition between scales.
 For example, locate dwellings that are similar in scale and density along the street frontage and transition to lower scale and density buildings toward the rear of the site.
-Use rear driveways and landscaping as a buffer backing up to adjacent properties of a different scale. - Arrange building volumes and setbacks in a way that reflects neighborhood patterns along street frontages and contributes to the desired character. - Arrange courtyard apartments so that end units reflect a neighborhood context of detached units along the street frontage.
+Use rear driveways and landscaping as a buffer backing up to adjacent properties of a different scale. - c.
+Arrange building volumes and setbacks in a way that reflects neighborhood patterns along street frontages and contributes to the desired character. - d.
+Arrange courtyard apartments so that end units reflect a neighborhood context of detached units along the street frontage. - e.
+Front and public-facing building facades must meet all of the following requirements: - 1.
+Facades shall provide vertical offsets, projections, or recesses to break up the building façade.
+Vertical projections may encroach into exterior side yard setbacks by up to 20 percent of the required setback distance. - 2.
+Elevations shall include horizontal elements the width of the façade.
+The horizontal elements shall mark the break between floors or be located along rooflines, and may include fascia, band course, band molding, bellyband, or belt course. - 3.
+A minimum of two types of building materials shall be used on the front elevations.